Immunization has saved more lives in Canada in the last 50 years than any other health measure.

 Vaccines are very safe.
 It is much safer to get the vaccine than to get pneumococcal disease.

-Common reactions to the vaccine may include soreness, redness and swelling where the shot was given.
+Common reactions to the vaccine may include soreness, redness and swelling where the vaccine was given.
 Fever may also occur.
 These reactions are mild and generally last 1 to 2 days.

 For more information on Reye Syndrome, see HealthLinkBC File #84 Reye Syndrome.